 Bushman's Pipe, Condom Plant, Horny Wonder, Taper Vine

-Ceropegia ampliata is a succulent perennial with strange-looking flowers that appear in late summer.
-Stems are hairless, twining or scrambling and arise from a fleshy, tuberous rootstock.
-They occasionally branch at the nodes and can grow more than 6.6 feet (2 m) long.
-Leaves are tiny, lanceolate, or heart-shaped.
-Flowers are produced at each node, 2 to 4 together and open one after the other.
+Ceropegia ampliata is a succulent climber with strange-looking flowers that appear in late summer.
+Stems are hairless, twining or scrambling, and arise from a fleshy, tuberous rootstock.
+They occasionally branch at the nodes and grow more than 6.6 feet (2 m) long.
+Leaves are tiny lanceolate or heart-shaped.
+Flowers are produced at each node, 2 to 4 together, and open one after another.
 They are pale green to white or white with green longitudinal stripes, tube-shaped, and up to 2.8 inches (7 cm) long.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).